-Income tax expense - Our quarterly domestic income tax benefit was fully reserved and, accordingly, does not offset our domestic operating loss.
-As a result, our quarterly domestic net loss increased by approximately \$0.5 million or \$0.04 per share, which equals the amount of valuation allowance allocated to our quarterly domestic loss.
-We have allocated income tax expense of \$35 thousand to our non-domestic operating income.
-Utilizing the guidelines in the Financial Accounting Standards Board's (FASB) Statement of Financial Accounting Standards (SFAS) No. 109, "Accounting for Income Taxes," we weighed the operating risks that, should our new product initiatives fail, take longer to complete, or do not generate the anticipated sales volumes necessary to achieve profitability, we could continue to incur domestic losses beyond the current year, resulting in our decision to reserve the current year's domestic income tax benefit associated with our domestic operating loss.
+Income tax expense - Our quarterly and year-to-date domestic income tax benefit was fully reserved and, accordingly, does not offset our domestic operating loss.
+As a result, our quarterly domestic net loss increased by \$338,025 or \$0.03 per share, and our year-to-date net loss increased \$815,620 or \$0.07 per share, which equals the amount of valuation allowance allocated to our quarterly and year-to date domestic losses.
+We have allocated income tax expense of \$86,100 to our non-domestic operating income on a year-to-date basis.
+Utilizing the guidelines in the Financial Accounting Standards Board's (FASB) Statement of Financial Accounting Standards (SFAS) No. 109, "Accounting for Income Taxes," have assessed, based upon historical losses and our expected lack of profitability in the near term, that it is more likely than not that a portion of our deferred tax asset will not be realized and a valuation allowance has accordingly been established.
 In addition, the amount of the deferred tax asset appearing on the balance sheet that is considered realizable could be reduced in the near term if changes occur in the feasibility of certain tax planning strategies.